Columbus Folk Music Society

-The Central Ohio Folk Festival (COFF) was founded in 1997 by the CFMS to make folk arts accessible to the public.
-The festival continues to grow, partnering with the Metro Parks to provide an outdoor location at Highbanks Metro Park, which harmonizes nature and music, is open to the community, and provides a venue for learning.
+The Central Ohio Folk Festival (COFF) was founded in 1997 by the CFMS to make folk arts accessible to a much larger public.
+The festival continues to grow, partnering with the Metro Parks to provide an outdoor location at Highbanks Metro Park, which harmonizes nature and music, is open to the community and provides a venue for learning.

 Membership Has Its Privileges

-Last Saturday of the month: held at the Columbus Mennonite Church, 35 Oakland Park Avenue, Columbus, Ohio.
-Pre-performance jam session, open stage (free sign-up) followed by a concert with a featured performer.
-It is also a social and creative setting for discussing folk history, stories, music, and the latest current events in the folk world.
-Snacks and beverages available.
+Customarily last Saturday of the month: held at Columbus Mennonite Church, 35 Oakland Park Avenue, Columbus, OH.
+Pre-performance jam session, open stage (free sign-up) followed by a featured performer.
+It also provides a social and creative setting for discussing folk history, stories, music, and the latest current events in the folk world.
+Snacks / beverages available.

 Annual Central Ohio Folk Festival

 Held the 1st full weekend in May at Highbanks Metro Park.
-Open to the public, it features a multitude of activities for all ages with most events free.
-30+ music workshops over the weekend with something for everyone; Sat evening Headliner concert featuring national touring artist.
+Open to the public, it features a multitude of activities for all ages – 3 performing stages; 30+ music workshops over the weekend with something for everyone; Sat evening Headliner concert featuring national touring artist.
 Beginning in 2022, $10/adult (max $20/family) suggested donation at door.
 The entrance donation covers everything – including workshops and Sat Evening concert (previously ticketed).

 Annual Fundraising Events

-Summer yard sale, auction in October at the coffeehouse, festival benefit concerts, community support events, and local fundraisers for community causes.
+Summer yard sale, auction in the Fall at the concert series, festival benefit concerts, community support events, and local fundraisers for community causes.

 How To Contact Us